puniverse/pulsar/docs/manual/index.md

 .....

-[The talk *Death by Accidental Complexity*](http://www.infoq.com/presentations/Death-by-Accidental-Complexity), by Ulf Wiger, shows how implementing a full, complicated transition matrix is avoided by using selective receive (in Erlang, but the same applies to Pulsar).
+There are several actor systems that do not support selective receive, but Erlang does, and so does Pulsar.
+[The talk *Death by Accidental Complexity*](http://www.infoq.com/presentations/Death-by-Accidental-Complexity), by Ulf Wiger, shows how using selective receive avoids implementing a full, complicated and error-prone transition matrix.
+[In a different talk](http://www.infoq.com/presentations/1000-Year-old-Design-Patterns), Wiger compared non-selective (FIFO) receive to a tetris game where you must fit each piece into the puzzle as it comes, while selective receive turns the problem into a jigsaw puzzle, where you can look for a piece that you know will fit.

+{:.alert .alert-warn}
+**A word of caution**: Using selective receive in your code may lead to deadlocks (because you're essentially saying, I'm going to wait here until a specific message arrives).
+This can be easily avoided by always specifying a timeout (with the `:after millis` clause) when doing a selective receive.
+Selective receive is a powerful tool that can greatly help writing readable, maintainable message-handling code, but don't over-use it.

 ### Actor State